A stack window displays a 3D image stack, one image plane (slice) at a time.

-Igor Pro is very good at copying image data to the clipboard so it can be pasted into other programs.
+Igor Pro is very good at copying images to the clipboard so they can be pasted into other programs.
 From a stack window, copying will copy the image with all the annotations, it does not copy the contrast (top) and scoring (left) toolbars.
-The scoring can be hidden by double-clicking the image, selecting all the Traces and clicking the ‘Hide Trace’ checkbox.
+Annotations can be hidden with t.

 |Enter||Full zoom image|